abaxaci15/RepData_PeerAssessment1/PA1_template.md

 ## [1] "Interval with highest average steps is 835"
 ```
 ## Imputing missing values
 Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with na).
-Devise a strategy for filling in all of the missing values in the dataset.
-The strategy does not need to be sophisticated.
-For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

 ```r
 missingcount<-complete.cases(activity)